yongkanghe/ocp-k10/ocp-aws-k10/README.md

 #### Follow [@YongkangHe](https://twitter.com/yongkanghe) on Twitter, Subscribe [K8s Data Management](https://www.youtube.com/channel/UCm-sw1b23K-scoVSCDo30YQ?sub_confirmation=1) Youtube Channel

-I just want to build a Red Hat OpenShift Service on AWS (aka ROSA) to learn the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.
-It is challenging to create a ROSA cluster if you are not familiar to it.
-After the ROSA Cluster is up running, we still need to install Kasten, create a sample DB, create policies etc..
-The whole process is not that simple.
+I just want to learn the various Data Management capabilities e.g. Container's Backup/Restore, Disaster Recovery and Application Mobility.
+It is challenging to create an OpenShift cluster if you are not familiar to it.
+After the OCP Cluster is up running, we still need to install Kasten, create a sample DB, create policies etc..
+The whole process is not that simple.This script based automation allows you to build a ready-to-use Kasten K10 demo environment on a running Red Hat OpenShift Cluster on AWS Cloud in 3 minutes (Self-Managed OpenShift Cluster on AWS).

 ![image](https://pbs.twimg.com/media/FGZd5pBVgAE4Rp3?format=png&name=small)

-This script based automation allows you to build a ready-to-use Kasten K10 demo environment on a running Red Hat OpenShift Service on AWS Cloud in 3 minutes.
-If you don't have a ROSA Cluster, you can watch the Youtube video and follow the guide to build a ROSA cluster on AWS Cloud.
+If you don't have an OpenShift Cluster, you can watch the Youtube video and follow the guide to build a ROSA cluster on AWS Cloud.
 Once the ROSA Cluster is up running, you can proceed to the next steps.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/amLN6-JxygU/0.jpg)](https://www.youtube.com/watch?v=amLN6-JxygU)
 #### Subscribe [K8s Data Management](https://www.youtube.com/channel/UCm-sw1b23K-scoVSCDo30YQ?sub_confirmation=1) Youtube Channel